bretth/stocktake/README.md

 Stocktake is a program that reconciles your recorded stock against a stock count and produces a stock adjustment file.

-To install, `pip install stocktake`.
+To install, `pip install git+https://github.com/bretth/stocktake`.

 Usage:

+`stocktake file1.csv file2.csv file3.csv`

-The program takes 3 filename arguments. `stocktake file1.csv file2.csv file3.csv`
+The program takes 3 filename arguments.

 The first filename argument should be the current recorded stock csv file with 2 columns 'sku' and 'quantity'.
 Additionally you can have an optional third column which contains the primary key for the stock item.